tjcrone/nethack/notes.md

 Expensive cameras have penetrating flash lights.
 They say that in lighter moments you could think of ways to pass a stone.

+## Scrolls

+You feel like someone is helping you = uncurse (maybe) You are being punished for your misbehavior = ??